ICRAR/daliuge/docs/managers.rst

-When receiving a physical graph, the Data Island DROP Manager will first check that the nodes of the graph contain all the necessary information to route them to the correct Node DROP Manager.
+When receiving a physical graph, the Data Island DROP Manager will first check that the nodes of the graph contain all the necessary information to route them to the correct Node DROP Managers.
 At deployment time it will also make sure that the inter-node DROP relationships (which are invisible from the Node DROP Managers' point of view) are satisfied by obtaining DROP Pyro proxies and linking them correspondingly.